Twitter To Try Giving Users 280 Characters — Whether They Want Them Or Not

 Twitter says it's testing the 280-character limit with a small group of users — and that the limit will remain 140 characters in Japanese, Chinese and Korean.
 That is because tweets in those languages can already fit in a lot more information, as a single character might represent a noun.

-The company says it wants to relieve the pain of "cramming" — trying to get squish your ideas into a single tweet, a process that can involve the painstaking rewriting of a tweet with increasingly fewer vowels.
+The company says it wants to relieve the pain of "cramming" — trying to squish your ideas into a single tweet, a process that can involve the painstaking rewriting of a tweet with increasingly fewer vowels.

 Twitter's character limit has led to two major workarounds: posting a screenshot of a longer text or starting a "thread" of related posts.